Sachinkoligit/team_management/README.md

 ## 🔹 Features

 - **Task CRUD Operations**: Create, Read, Update, Delete tasks.
+- **Board Navigation**: By clicking on a board container, you will navigate to a page where you can view all the tasks associated with that board.
   - **Boards Management**:
   - Create new boards.
   - Update board details.